-Priests and nuns were also targeted for their perceived closeness to upper classes, and more than 6,500 were killed, most at the hands of Republicans.
+Priests and nuns were also targets for their closeness to upper classes.
+More than 6,500 died, most at the hands of Republicans.

 Madrid asked its neighbors for help, in vain.
-Britain and France refused, scared of being dragged into another world war.
-They opted instead for a ‘pact of non-intervention’ to which Italy and Germany also signed up, even as they continued to openly help the nationalist rebels.
+Britain and France refused.
+They opted instead for a pact of non-intervention to which Italy and Germany also signed up, even as they continued to openly help the nationalist rebels.

 The conflict moved people the world over.
-With the inaction of Western democracies, intellectuals took the side of the Republic, from novelist John Steinbeck to India’s Nobel Literature laureate Rabindranath Tagore.
+With the inaction of Western democracies, intellectuals took the side of the Republic, from novelists John Steinbeck to Rabindranath Tagore.
 Some authors such as George Orwell and Ernest Hemingway wrote about the war and its effects on the population.
 Soon enough, the Soviet Union entered the fray, arming the Republicans.
 The civil war had evolved into a clash between fascism and communism.

 Soviet dictator Joseph Stalin jumped on the occasion to strengthen his influence, sending advisers and organizing International Brigades.
 Some 50,000 volunteered from all over the world.

-“They saw fascism as an international threat, and the Brigades appeared to offer the best way of fighting it”, writes historian Antony Beevor.
+“They saw fascism as an international threat.
+The Brigades appeared to offer the best way of fighting it”, writes historian Antony Beevor.

-They helped the Republic score rare victories, holding onto Madrid in a winter 1936 battle or defeating Italian brigades sent by Mussolini in 1937.
+They helped the Republic score rare victories; they held onto Madrid in a winter 1936 battle or defeating Italian brigades sent by Mussolini in 1937.

 But militarily inferior and weakened by divisions, the Republic slowly lost ground, losing key battles such as the Battle of Ebro.
 The Barcelona-based government eventually went into exile in March 1939 along with some 400,000 Spaniards.

 Five months later, World War II erupted.

 Back in Spain, Franco declared victory on April 1, 1939 and ruled Spain until his death in 1975.

-In his book The Spanish Holocaust, historian Paul Preston calculates that 20,000 Republican supporters were executed after the war.
-He estimates that 200,000 people died in combat during the conflict, and another 200,000 were murdered or executed – 150,000 of these at the hands of nationalists.
+In his book The Spanish Holocaust, historian Paul Preston calculates that 20,000 Republican supporters died after the war.
+He estimates that 200,000 people died in combat during the conflict.
+Another 200,000 died – 150,000 of these at the hands of nationalists.